raspberrypilearning/dancing-unicorn-rainbow/en/step_11.md

 Your challenge is to replace one of the LEDs with a buzzer noise!

-+ Connect the buzzer to your Raspberry Pi
++ Connect the buzzer to your Raspberry Pi.

-Follow the instructions below to connect your buzzer.
+Follow the instructions below to connect the new component.
 The instructions tell you to use **GPIO 17**, but because you already have LEDs and a button, you can place your buzzer wherever there is room, and use **any free** GPIO pin.

 [[[rpi-connect-buzzer]]]